 The impact of different groups also varies by country.
 The countries with the greatest differences between the skills-first talent pool increase of workers with and without bachelor's degrees are: Brazil (22%), Peru (18%), Spain (17%), Turkey (15%), Germany (15%), and Portugal (15%).
-Countries like the Netherlands (14%); US, Sweden, and France (12%); and Argentina and Costa Rica (11%) would experience a more moderate but still significant increase.
+Countries like the Netherlands (14%), Sweden (12%), and France (12%) would experience a more moderate but still significant increase.
 This indicates that in those countries, there may be a higher proportion of workers without bachelor's degrees who have not previously held a specific job title, but have the relevant skills to perform that job.
 Including those workers in the talent pool provides them with new opportunities while also giving employers more candidates to recruit from.
 And the results could be truly transformational.
-For context, in Brazil, roughly 77% of the workforce do not have a bachelor's degree.
 Only in a handful of countries did we observe essentially no increase in the skills-first pool for workers without bachelor's degrees relative to workers with those degrees: Slovakia, Luxembourg, and New Zealand.

 Not only does the skills-first talent pool for workers without bachelor's degrees vary by country, but the impact of taking a skills-first approach also trends differently by industry (Chart 3).
 Real Estate and Equipment Rental Services; Oil, Gas, and Mining; and Education would experience the biggest increase of potential candidates without bachelor's degrees by including skills in their recruiting process.
 There could be a few reasons for this.
-It may be that some of these industries have traditionally included degree requirements on their job postings and only considered candidates who have held similar job titles before.
-They may have therefore excluded workers who have the right skills for the job but did not have the desired degree or direct experience.